HarithaNetha8/HarithaNetha8/README.md

 - 🌱 I’m currently learning Full stack development.
 - 💞️ I’m looking to collaborate on.....
 - 📫 How to reach by mail: harithamacharla26@gmail.com
+- ⚡currently working at jabz studio as a webdeveloper intern
 - ⚡ practicing small projects and deploying into github..........

 <!---